ibm-cloud-docs/key-protect/settings-key-create-import-access.md

 {: #manage-keyCreateImportAccess-instance-policy}

 A keyCreateImportAccess policy for {{site.data.keyword.keymanagementserviceshort}}
-instances is an access policy that you can use to restrict how keys are created and imported ito your {{site.data.keyword.keymanagementserviceshort}} instance.
+instances is an access policy that you can use to restrict how keys are created and imported into your {{site.data.keyword.keymanagementserviceshort}} instance.
 When you enable this policy,
 {{site.data.keyword.keymanagementserviceshort}} only permits the creation or importation of keys in your
 {{site.data.keyword.keymanagementserviceshort}} instance that follow